zulip/zulip/docs/tutorials/new-feature-tutorial.md

 ### Frontend changes

-**JavaScript:** Zulip's JavaScript is located in the directory `static/js/`.
+**JavaScript/TypeScript:** Zulip's JavaScript and TypeScript sources are located in the directory `static/js/`.
 The exact files you may need to change depend on your feature.
 If you've added a new event that is sent to clients, be sure to add a handler for it in `static/js/server_events_dispatch.js`.

 **CSS:** The primary CSS file is `static/styles/zulip.css`.
 If your new feature requires UI changes, you may need to add additional CSS to this